 - 3. From Third or More Entries: Record the number of youth exiting your project during the current reporting period who were classified as third-time entries or higher. - b.
-Reasons for Youth Exit: Please indicate the primary reason for the youth exiting the project during the current reporting period based on the youth's enrollment cohort. - 1.
-Successful Completion: Youth successfully completed your project; use the definition you included in Section 1.4.A.3. - 2.
-Dropped Out/Lost Contact: Youth stopped coming to project activities and did not respond to outreach from project staff about continuing. - 3.
-Non-Compliant (asked to leave): Youth was told by project staff they can no longer participate in the project, perhaps due to repeated misconduct. - 4.
-Arrest/Incarceration: Youth was arrested and/or incarcerated, or otherwise engaged in the justice system in a way that eliminated their ability to participate in your project. - 5.
-Services not appropriate for youth: Youth was enrolled in your project, but it was later determined that this project does not fit the youth's needs. - 6.
-Other: Any other reason youth exited the project. - 7.
+Reasons for Youth Exit: Please indicate the primary reason for the youth exiting the project during the current reporting period based on the youth's enrollment cohort. - Successful Completion Still Active: Youth successfully completed your project (using the definition you included in Section 1.4.A.3.) who remain active within the project by receiving services.
+Youth reported in this category should also be reported in section 4.2.c.
+"Youth Participating in Development Activities and Case management". - Successful Completion -Inactive: Youth successfully completed your project (using the definition you included in Section 1.4.A.3.) who have exited and no longer receive services Note-If a youth previously identified as "Successful Completion -Still Active" stops receiving services, do not reclassify that youth as "Successful Completion - Inactive". - 3.
+Dropped Out/Lost Contact: Youth stopped coming to project activities and did not respond to outreach from project staff about continuing. - 4.
+Non-Compliant (asked to leave): Youth was told by project staff they can no longer participate in the project, perhaps due to repeated misconduct. - 5.
+Arrest/Incarceration: Youth was arrested and/or incarcerated, or otherwise engaged in the justice system in a way that eliminated their ability to participate in your project. - 6.
+Services not appropriate for youth: Youth was enrolled in your project, but it was later determined that this project does not fit the youth's needs. - 7.
+Other: Any other reason youth exited the project. - 8.
 Did not collect